spellett/the-notebook/README.md

 # Bird Engineering: Coding Exercise

+## How to run:

+### Using .zip:

+Inside the project repo, you will find the following file, scott_pellett_bird_challenge.zip

+Unzip the file.
+In the example below I am unzipping to /tmp: unzip -o -d /tmp/ scott_pellett_bird_challenge.zip

+Once the file is unzipped, from the directory that application was unzipped to run the following:
+./bird-0.1.0/bin/bird [optional - full path to file]

+another example of the above command: ./bird-0.1.0/bin/bird ~/dev/test.txt

+### Using Docker:

+Pull down the image:
+docker pull spellett/bird

+Once the image is downloaded, run the following command: run -v ~/dev:/data spellett/bird:v1 /data/test.txt

+What the above command does is bindmounts a local directory with my test files, in this case ~/dev, to a new directory in the container called /data.
+That way I can pass files from that directory in the container to the application spellett/bird:v1

+### Notes:

+In the event that no file is passed in, the application will use the sample file given with the prompt.

+## Description

 Thank you for your continued interest in Bird!

 This at-home coding challenge is an opportunity for you to write some clean code that shows us how you use data structures to solve simple algorithmic problems.